-Bailiffs with little to no experience tend to make between $22650 and $31110 while the more experienced ones make over $60230 per year.
+Bailiffs with little to no experience tend to make between $24620 and $34180 while the more experienced ones can earn over $64830 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Bailiff is to move to a higher paying state like CO.
-Right now, the highest paying states for Bailiffs are CO, NY, NE, CA and NV.
+One of the easiest ways to increase your salary as a Bailiff is to move to a higher paying state like NY.
+Right now, the highest paying states for Bailiffs are NY, CA, CO, IL and GA.

-3 other factors that can increase your salary as A Bailiff is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Bailiff is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Bailiffs what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Bailiffs what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.